axeluhl/sailing-analytics/wiki/planning/businesscases/uirenovation.md

 # UI-Renovation

 # Rationale
 After 2 years of functional growth of our SAP sailing analytics we get more and more feedback that our user interfaces are not meeting the user expectations anymore.
 This applies not only to external users of our solutions but also to colleagues presenting our solutions at sailing events.
-Furthermore we lack mobile support for our solutions seeing a growing usage of solutions from mobile devices.
+Furthermore we lack mobile support for our solutions seeing a growing usage of solutions from mobile devices at the same time.

 # Purpose
 We want to improve the user experience of our sailing solutions by providing more user role focused user interfaces for the common devices used today.